Josh Foley (artist): Collections

+Josh Foley's work has been collected extensively by both private and public entities.
+Individuals, institutions and corporations acquire Foley's work through Galleries and Art Dealers but also increasingly, given its value as a financial asset, the cost to acquire one of his works continuing to increase: traded on the secondary art market.
+Significantly, his work has been acquired into the important collections of MONA, ArtBANK, Macquarie Group Collection, Maxine Feibelman Collection, Queen Victoria Museum & Art Gallery, Tasmanian Government, University of Tasmania, Federal Group Collection, Burnie Regional Art Gallery, Monash University (Rare book collection) and the State Library of Victoria (Rare book collection).

 Work

+Painting

 Since graduating from art school in 2004, Foley has led an experimental practice, playing with and developing a number of different painting styles and concepts.
 More recently, he has begun to focus on what he describes as Parametric Painting, "representing the illusion of a surface through the use of paint."
 Foley continues to extend the parameters of his painting, through installation, performance and painting directly on the gallery wall.